Skip to content

 HIKING – For a good scenic run or walk, try the gravel/dirt roads where there is little to no traffic.
 There are also game trails where you may see deer and other wildlife.
 Please know that sometimes black bear are in the area, however they are usually non-aggressive if they see you first.
 We are at an altitude of 5800 feet and a steep climb up into the mountains where the air is thinner and it’s harder to catch your breath.

-Every day is a new adventure on horseback – climb a high ridge, meander through the woods along Bonanza Creek, canter across open country, ride to an old homestead that the modern world hasn’t yet reached.
+With country as big as this, there is an endless variety of rides.
+Every day is a new adventure – climb a high ridge, meander through the woods along Bonanza Creek, canter across open country, or ride to an old homestead.
 Soak up all the beauty and tradition of Montana from the best seat in the world.
+The rides chosen for each day will vary with the weather, time of year, and preferences and abilities of the guests.
+We ride in all weather except a lightening storm.

 All riders must be able to safely and confidently ride at a canter/lope outside an arena in open country.
 For those that are able, we are happy to pick it up a notch for a good gallop or two across the wide-open spaces.

-All riders must be physically able to mount their horses.
+Riders must be physically able to mount their horses.
 While we have a mounting block at the stable, on the trail, stumps, rocks and high ground are your only assistance.
 The weight limit for riding is 225 – 250# depending on your height, physical condition and riding ability.
 Pregnant women cannot ride.
 It is important for your enjoyment that you are physically fit.

 Please let us know when you book or at least a month before your stay if you would like to ride and your preferred schedule.
+If cancelling a ride, please do so within 48 hours or you will be charged, unless the cause is weather related.
+We can usually add on rides once you are here.

-4 hours of riding – $150 a person (maximum per group is $900)
+1 – 2 hours of riding – $125 a person

-1 – 2 hours of riding – $80 a person (maximum per group is $500)
+5 hours of riding – $250 a person

 If you aren’t in riding shape, please consider the 1-2 hour ride.